University Catalogues

 Capstone Experience3

-footnote 1: Students who join the Honors Program with Falcon Discovery Seminar completed or who are waived from FDS 100 will have this honors requirement waived.
+Footnote 1: Students who join the Honors Program with Falcon Discovery Seminar completed or who are waived from FDS 100 will have this honors requirement waived.

-footnote 2: Students who join the Honors Program with Critical Reading and Writing already completed will be required to complete an additional honors elective in lieu of EMS 101 honors.
+Footnote 2: Students who join the Honors Program with Critical Reading and Writing already completed will be required to complete an additional honors elective in lieu of EMS 101 honors.

-footnote 3: Students who enter the Honors program without EMS 104 credit must take EMS 104 as an honors course.
+Footnote 3: Students who enter the Honors Program without EMS 104 credit must take EMS 104 as an honors course.
 Bentley students who are in their second semester or beyond may enter the program as long as they have four semesters left for completion of the undergraduate degree and must take HNR 201, then choose a pathway.
 Transfer students are also eligible to enter the Honors Program as long as they have at least four semesters left for completion of the undergraduate degree and after the completion of HNR 201, they must choose a pathway.

-The following majors have required honors courses.
+The following majors have required honors courses:

 Course Title Credits